shahab199271/Robot-Path-Planning-Algorithm-/README.md

 startp=[5, 29];
 endp=[29, 20];
 ```
-Then we tested that 102 number of noded graph path planning via Dijkstra, Astar, and Dynamic Programming.
+Then we tested that 102 number of noded graph path planning, and Dynamic Programming.
 Here are the all three methods' planned path and their costs.

 <p align="center">
   <img src="Output/astar.jpg" width="270"/>